agapeteo/book-holistic-multithreading/src/threads_brainstorm.md

 In other words, you should always understand what you are trying to achieve before you start thinking about the particular ways to achieve it.
 Requirements: business, functional, non-functional (SLA, throughput, latency, real-time, performance).

+## Why use threads?
+- speed and efficiency
+- Moore's law
+- why clock rate is not growing that fast
+- cost
+- heat and power consumption

 ### Architecture
 We need to understand high-level components of the system and their interactions without focusing on specifics of implementation.
 This is when we start considering some components as separate parallel nodes, processes, or threads.